The “Essentials”: our line even more accessible

 With each new launch of the main line, there is always this tension in our choices:

-The accessibility challenge
+The challenge of accessibility

 The origin of this more affordable line